guacsec/guac-docs/setup.md

 not persistent.
 Explore the types of collectors available under the `guacone collect` command and see what will work for your build, ingestion, and SBOM workflow.
 These collectors can be run as another service that watches a location for new documents to ingest.
+If you’re curious about the various GUAC components and what they do, see [How GUAC components work together]({{
+site.baseurl }}{%link guac-components.md %}).